 Let's now add a new funnel to your WordPress website.

-First, go to WooFunnels > Funnels from the WordPress menu, and click on the Add New button.
+First, go to WooFunnels > Funnels from the WordPress menu, click on the Add New button, and then name the new funnel.

 You have two options now - to import a pre-built template or build a custom funnel.